FinlayRJW/gmm-cc-reproducer/README.md

 Running POM or GMM generation tasks is very slow to store in configuration cache when `fromResolutionResult()` is enabled - even with the tasks disabled.
 This is an issue if you have `publishToMavenLocal` as part of your build.

-The root cause is `VersionMappingComponentDependencyResolver.maybeResolveVersion()` - it performs a **full dependency graph traversal for every single dependency/constraint** via `eachElement()`, with no caching between calls.
+I think the root cause is `VersionMappingComponentDependencyResolver.maybeResolveVersion()` - I believe it performs a **full dependency graph traversal for every single dependency/constraint** via `eachElement()`, with no caching between calls.

 ```
 Configuration Cache Serialization